Ephycs/HunchObjDet/README.md

 Platt Tech Software Team

-This is for the NH Object Detection project for the 2018-2019
+This is for the NASA HUNCH Object Identification project for 2018-2019